Kelechi-Okorie/alx-higher_level_programming/0x02-python-import_modules/README.md

 File 0-add.py - a module that exports a function that adds 2 numbers
 File 1-calculation.py - imports and uses calculator functions from calculator_1
 File 2-args.py - prints number of and the list of its arguments
+File 3-infinite_add.py - prints the result of addition of all arguments